Multilevel User Credibility Assessment in Social Networks: Empirical results

 \subsection{Results}

-In this section, we present our empirical results.
-Before delving into the results, it is necessary to address a few key points.
-First, the two studies examined in the previous section, along with the general body of work in this field, evaluate user credibility at two levels: genuine and fake.
-Our proposed algorithm (MultiCred) is a multi-class classification system.
-We adapt the baselines to the multi-class classification system.
-Second, since in MultiCred we use the SMOTE algorithm to address the issue of imbalanced data, in order to have fair comparisons, we apply this technique to our competitors to improve their performance.
+In this section we present our empirical results.
+Two clarifications precede the findings.
+First, whereas most prior work---including the two baseline methods discussed earlier---frames credibility assessment as a binary task (genuine vs.\ fake), MultiCred is implemented as a multi-class classifier; we therefore adapt the baselines to the same multi-class setup.
+Second, because MultiCred uses SMOTE to address class imbalance, we apply SMOTE to all baseline methods as well to ensure fair comparisons.

-We run each experiment 10 times and report the average results as well as the standard deviations.
-The results are reported in Tables \ref{4 class result}, \ref{6 class result}, \ref{8 class result}, and \ref{10 class result}.
-As evident from the tables, our proposed MultiCred algorithm significantly outperforms the other algorithms in all classification settings, in terms of all evaluation metrics.